flutter/packages/packages/quick_actions/quick_actions_android/README.md

 ```

 See the [Tasks and the back stack][4] Android documentation for more information
-on the back stack and launch modes.
+on the different launch modes and `Intent` flags you may need.

 ## Contributing